wp-plugins/themes-plus/readme.txt

 * Gallery hooks can be activated by __Creating a new WordPress Gallery__, adding images and selecting the __Type__ in the Gallery settings

 = How can I setup a Portfolio Filter? =
-* Upload all images which should appear in the Portfolio
+* Upload all images which should appear in the Portfolio to the Media library
 * __Name__ and __Tag__ them accordingly.
-Images are grouped in the filter by using the same tag
+Images are grouped in the filter by using the same tag!
 * Create a new WordPress Gallery and select Type __Portfolio Filter__

 = Does this Plugin work with my Theme? =
 * The Plugin has been primarily developed to bring additional features into [them.es](http://them.es/ "them.es") Themes
-* But it should work out-of-the-box if your WordPress Theme has been built with Bootstrap and if all Bootstrap components are included in your Theme
+* It should work out-of-the-box if your WordPress Theme has been built with Bootstrap and if all Bootstrap components are included in your Theme

 = Where can I get help? =
 * You can ask questions in the Support forums